vikashranjan/programming-practice/README.md

 # programming-practice

 ## Dynamic Programming Problems
+Problems covered so far:
-The problems covered so far are max subarray sum and its extensions.
+	- max subarray sum and its extensions.